Holychung/starter-hugo-academic/content/home/experience.md

     date_start: '2019-01-01'
     date_end: '2019-06-30'
     description: |2-
-      - Built SDN-IP application to talk BGP with routers to exchange traffic between different external ASes.
-      - Emulated BGP routing and realistic virtual networks by Quagga and Mininet.
+      - Proposed and achieved an SDN-IP architecture by emulating BGP routing and realistic virtual networks on virtual machines with ONOS (SDN controller), Quagga, Mininet, and Python
-      - Verified 30+ functions of the flow, group, and meter tables of switches in different SDNs.
+      - Engineered different network topology to verify 30+ functions of flow and group tables on SDN-enabled switches

 design:
   columns: '1'